nolimitcity/nolimit.js/README.md

 * balance - fired when the game displays a new balance, with that balance as data to the callback.
 * deposit - fired when the player presses the Deposit button in the game.
 * support - fired when the player presses the Support button in the game.
 * error - fired when a fatal error has occured, with some error message as data to the callback.
+* info - fired when loader has obtained information about the game, same as `nolimit.info()`.

 ### Calling methods